tranquockhanh0506/privacy-policy/index.md

 # Privacy Policy for KnoteD

-This Privacy Policy describes how **KnoteD** collects, uses, and protects your information when you use our services.
+This Privacy Policy explains how **KnoteD** collects, uses, and protects your information when you use our services.
+We respect your privacy and are committed to keeping your data safe.

 ---